Ramsey Youth Centre and Old Boys F.C.

 The Ramsey Youth Centre and Old Boys F.C., or "The Youthie" is a football club based in Ramsey, Isle of Man.
 They currently play in Division Two.
 Their local rivals are Ramsey A.F.C. and Ayre United A.F.C., the other northern clubs.
 The Youthie is also one of the oldest Manx football clubs.

 They play next to the Bunscoill Rhumsaa school on Lezayre Road.
-They play in a blue and black home strip with a green goalkeeper top, with a red and black away strip with a yellow goalkeeper top.
+They play in a blue and black home strip with a green goalkeeper top, with a red and black away strip with a grey goalkeeper top.

-After a successive promotion and relegation the club are now back in JCK Division 2.
-The first team are a mixture of youth and experience with Martyn Murphy, Dylan Parish, Tony Corlett and Andy Black amongst the old heads and the youthful talent includes Corey Cassidy, Sean Crawley and Ross Crawford.
-The combination team is very young but are having a great season so far and currently lead the Combination 2 League.
+After promotion from JCK Division 2 in 2026, the club play in the Premier League.
+The first team won silverware for the first time in 40 years lifting the Woods Cup in 2026 after beating Marown 1-0, and later that season also winning the Paul Henry Gold Cup with a 2-1 win against Castletown.
+The combination team is very young and finished 3rd in the Combination 2 League In 2026.